-A third-generation musician from Cleveland, OH, songwriter Steph Trivison knows how to make a melody stick.
+A third-generation musician raised in the Midwest, songwriter Steph Trivison knows how to make a melody stick.

 Over 15 years of live performance and sharing the stage with acts including producer and Grammy-winner Jack Antonoff, American Authors, Robert Randolph, and Eisley helped her hone in on what resonates with varying audiences from song structure to stage presence.
 Often noted for her easy charisma, she landed a role as a musician in a McDonald’s commercial – on a whim.

 These experiences paired with her instinctive understanding of melody led to early success in music licensing.
-Notably, Steph's music has been featured by Amazon Prime, Men's Warehouse, EPSN, BBC, and the National Professional Fastpitch league.
+Notably, Steph's music has been featured on Amazon Prime, The Grammy Awards, The Golden Globes, EPSN, BBC, the National Professional Fastpitch league, and more.

 Her versatility has uniquely positioned her to write for an array of genres and mediums, from podcasts themes and audiobook scores, to collaborations for television, film and even children's books.